untangle/mfw_feeds/README.md

 > patch -p1 < feeds/untangle/patches/0001-Add-conndict-support.patch

-Run the feeds install script to install all of the packages in the untangle feed (packetd, libnavl, and geoip-database as of this writing):
+Run the feeds install script to install all of the packages in the untangle feed (packetd, libnavl, geoip-database and untangle-python-sync-settings as of this writing):

 > ./script/feeds install -a -p untangle